Humoud/humoud.github.com/_posts/2019-11-22-exp-honeypot1.markdown

 categories: exp honeypot
 ---

 The goal is to setup a Windows SMB and RDP honeypot.
-However, I did not want to expose the machine to the external/monitoring network which has security onion and internet access.
+However, I did not want to expose the honeypot (Win Srv 2016) to the external/monitoring network which has security onion and internet access.

 I managed to get the following setup running on a small tower server:
 ![honeypot setup](/assets/honeynetdiagram1.png)